carlwitt/CPE-Bach-Clavier/README.md

 ## Method

 I used the first edition of the german facsimile scans as a basis for the german text.
 I used an LLM (Large Language Model) to correct the OCR (Optical Character Recognition) errors.
+I've proofread the results, but it is not completely accurate.

+Often, old spelling has been gently modernized ("Antheil" becomes "Anteil") but not consequently ("vereinet" did not become "vereint").
+Sentence structure and general expressions, albeit old fashioned, have been preserved ("Die Vollkommenheit desselben wäre leicht daraus zu erweisen").
+I think it's a good mix that preserves the original character of the text while taking out some of the irritations.
+This is no scientific edition, but a practical one.

 The english version is based on the translation by William J. Mitchell.
 Again, I also an LLM to correct the errors introduced by the character recognition.